How Smoke Testing can Speed up Plumbing Repair

 Though raw sewage may seem really bad, there are some deadly byproducts which can be released.
 These are the gasses methane and hydrogen sulfide.
 Methane is incredibly inflammable and a large leak could be a potential fire hazard.
 Whereas hydrogen sulfide is a poisonous gas and can be deadly.
 Due to the gaseous natures of these two, they don’t need a large leak to be a problem, but smoke can use the same leak just as well to detect it.

-If you are looking to smoke test your home, contact Art Plumbing, AC & Electric for a quote.
+If you are looking to smoke test your home, contact Art Plumbing, Air Conditioning & Electric for a quote.